Children currently on a waitlist for an advocate

 Judges appoint CASA volunteers to represent the best interests of children who have been removed from their homes due to abuse or neglect.
 Each year, more than 600,000 children experience foster care in this country.
 Because there are not enough CASA volunteers to represent all of the children in care, judges typically assign CASA volunteers to their most difficult cases.

-Indiana legislation mandates that every abused and/or neglected child be brought into the Juvenile Court system be represented by a CASA volunteer.
+Indiana legislation mandates that every abused and/or neglected child involved with the Juvenile Court system be appointed to a CASA or Guardian Ad Litem program.
 This mandate is a clear recognition of the value that the state government places in our organization.
-Because a CASA advocate is court ordered for all abuse and neglect cases, program needs have greatly increased.
-With our current volunteer manpower, we can only serve about 1/3 of the children who need an advocate.
-Currently over 350 children are on a waiting list for an advocate to be appointed to their case.
+Because this representation is court ordered for all abused and neglected children, program needs have greatly increased.
+With our current volunteer manpower, we can only serve about 1/3 of the children who need an advocate, while the rest of the children wait for someone to be appointed.